Negligence is the failure to use reasonable care to avoid a foreseeable harm to person or property. To prove negligence, several criteria must be met:

 - Lastly, damages must be shown to have resulted from all of the above.

 Our experienced negligence attorneys in Plantation, Florida have experience handling a variety of negligence cases.
-Contact Fenster & Cohen P.A. today by calling (954) 473-1500 or (877) 845-8989 or contacting us online for your free initial consultation.
+Contact Fenster & Cohen P.A. today by calling (954) 473-1500 or contacting us online for your free initial consultation.
 Our negligence attorneys work on a contingency fee basis, meaning that we only charge for our services if we win or settle your case.
 Ensure that you do not reach the statute of limitations for your negligence case and call us right away.